-Although many investors gravitate toward easily recognizable U.S. companies, we encourage building a globally diversified portfolio, which means adding appropriate levels of international assets.
+Although many investors gravitate toward easily recognizable U.S. companies, building a globally diversified portfolio means adding appropriate levels of international assets.
 Many large, internationally based companies have become household names in the U.S. And historically, international stocks have benefited from a strengthening U.S. and global economy.
 We encourage investors to focus on the long-term positive outlook for global economic growth.

-International markets offer growth potential
+Emerging markets offer growth potential

-Some exposure to faster-growing emerging markets in addition to overseas developed markets can add another layer of diversification to a portfolio.
-As illustrated in the chart on page 13, emerging markets contributed more to global economic growth than developed markets.
+Some exposure to faster-growing emerging markets can add another layer of diversification to a portfolio.
+As illustrated in the chart on page 13, emerging markets contribute more to global economic growth than developed markets.
 Countries like China, India, and Brazil are among the emerging economies that are helping drive this major shift in the composition of global economic growth.
 Rapid population growth combined with a younger population's desire for a higher standard of living should contribute to global consumption and production in the coming decades.